gridgain/yardstick-hazelcast/README.md

 Property file contains many useful information about benchmarks such as `list of benchmarks`, `JVM opts` and etc. More details there
 [Properties And Command Line Arguments](https://github.com/gridgain/yardstick#properties-and-command-line-arguments)

-* Use `config/hazelcast-ec2.xml` config which using `AWS discovery` or update IP addresses in network section from `config/hazelcast-config.xml` and `config/hazelcast-client-config.xml` files.
+* Update IP addresses in network section from `config/hazelcast-config.xml` and `config/hazelcast-client-config.xml` files.
 For example:

 ```